bem/bem-core/common.docs/reference/reference.en.md

 The value of a template's body for the given mode should be an object (hash), which keys and values are names and values of the attributes.
 A valid identifier of an HTML-attribute should be used for a key, and a string or a number should be used for the value.
-When using a special characters in attribute values, they are escaped with the auxiliary function `this._.attrEscape()`.
+When using a special characters in attribute values, they are escaped with the auxiliary function `this.attrEscape()`.

 ***
 **NB** If value of an attribute is set to `undefined`, this attribute won't be outputted to the HTML-element.